WushuWorks/I-am-the-Elder-God/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# Game Description
+# I am the Elder God Game

-Many specific details are currently in flux, and will change during development to suite what is practical and possible however the following elements are fairly certain right now.
+Many specific details are currently in flux, and will change during development to suite what is practical and possible however the following elements are fairly certain as of writing.

 1. This will be a 3 versus 1 board game
 2. This will be developed in 2D
 3. This will use square tiles

-Visit the project [page](https://www.wushuworks.com/projects/i-am-the-elder-god) for more details
+Visit the project [website](https://www.wushuworks.com/projects/i-am-the-elder-god) for more details

 # Supported Browsers

-In order of best to worst
+In order of *best to least beast*

 Firefox, Opera, Chrome

-The below browsers are officially unsupported
+The below browsers are **officially unsupported**

 1) All Microsoft browsers

 # Quick Play Instructions (For Players)

-It is not required but highly recommended to play in Firefox, download from the official website [here](https://www.mozilla.org/)
+It is not required but **highly recommended to play in Firefox**, download it from the official website [here](https://www.mozilla.org/)

-Play the current web release [here](https://wushuworks.github.io/I-am-the-Elder-God/)
+**Play** the current web release [here](https://wushuworks.github.io/I-am-the-Elder-God/)

 # Quick Build Instructions (For Developers)

 ## Desktop
 1. Clone to a repo of your choice
-2. run `cargo run --release`
+2. Run `cargo run --release`

 ## Web
 1. Clone to a repo of your choice
-2. run `web start --release`
+2. Run `web start --release`
 3. Copy `http://[::1]:8000` into a Firefox of your choice

 # Build for Deployment to GitHub (For Developers)